 When buying a property, it is a good idea to seek the support of a mortgage adviser.
-You may source your own independent mortgage advice, or use the service recommended by your estate agent.
+You may source your independent mortgage advice, or use the service recommended by your estate agent.

 You need to be clear on the information you need when speaking to a mortgage advisor.
-The more detailed mortgage advice process will involve fully crafting the best mortgage based on the information you provide.
+The more detailed mortgage advice process will involve thoroughly crafting the best mortgage based on the information you provide.

 Before this, compare mortgages online to browse the best deals for your situation, or speak to a mortgage broker.
 The traditional methods are also still popular, so paying a visit to your local high street bank should not be ruled out.